isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1803.md

 ---
-title: Adventus Managed Firewall - Fortinet  - FortiGate-60F 24x7 - 1 Year
+title: Xero - Premier Subscription Only
 permalink: /productivity-solutions-grant/solutionrepo/solution1803
 ---

 ### Description

-Adventus Managed Firewall leverages on the Fortigate appliance to provide a holistic approach by providing managed service for network perimeter security monitoring on top of the solution.
-With this all-rounded Firewall Network Perimeter Protection, a proper firewall configuration is ensured, and there is also constant monitoring of firewall threats.
+Our company has a long history of servicing small and medium enterprises.
+Two of the main challenges constantly faced when working with SMEs are limited resources in financial and manpower.

+Proposal on changes to accounting processes and accounting solutions are usually met with reluctance due to capital expenditures and manpower to adapt to these new solutions.

+Xero  is Cloud based and beautifully addresses challenging times where working from home or anywhere is the new norm.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Adventus_Annex_3_CR_wef_14_Jan_2021_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Central_Management_20200563_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria